tammo-v/astro-platform-starter/src/pages/index.md

 A * B * C * D

-This product can be evaluated in symbolic groups — such as `(A * B)` and `(C * D)` — also processed in parallel and brought together at the final stage.
+This product can be evaluated in symbolic groups — such as `(A * B)` and `(C * D)` — processed in parallel as well and brought together at the final stage.

 ---

-Symbolic Computing is a full execution system designed for symbolic form.
+Symbolic Computing is a full execution system running on symbolic form
 For a technical overview, continue to the next section.

 <div class="hidden sm:flex justify-end mt-12 text-sm font-medium">